-What is Clash of Clans Forecaster?
+Clash of Clans Forecaster: Basic Overview

 The Clash of Clans Forecaster is a tool designed for predicting loot in different regions around the world.
 However, when we say ‘predicting’, the site is based on behavior based on the game population, time of day, the gaming habits of users, etc. It forecasts the relative amounts and numbers of unharvested mines and collectors in Supercell’s Clash of Clans.
 Clash of Clans Forecaster simulates player habits around the world.
 This is to provide an overall view of the quality of raids you can expect to find in the game.
 So, in simple words, it’s a prediction algorithm based on time zones and estimated active players.

-How does Clash of Clans Loot Forecaster work?
+How does Clash of Clans Loot Forecaster work

-This site relies only on ‘predicted’ behaviour based on several social studies, and how the mines/collectors fill.
+This site relies only on ‘predicted’ behavior based on several social studies, and how the mines/collectors fill.
 From these derive a model predicting how many will be online (cannot be attacked, and collect resources), and how many are offline (can be attacked and resources fill up).
-That’s what is shown in the graph: how many bases are available and derived amount of resources, summed up.
+That’s what is shown in the graph: how many bases are available and the derived amount of resources, summed up.

 Dividing Game Activity